-The members of the Nominating Committee are Tom Hedelius (Chairman of the Board), Bo Damberg (appointed by the Jan Wallander and Tom Hedelius Foundation), Håkan Sandberg (committee chair - appointed by the Handelsbanken Pension Foundation, Handelsbanken Pension Fund and others), Ulf Lundahl (appointed by L E Lundbergföretagen) and Anders Nyberg (appointed by the SCA Pension Foundations and others).
+The members of the Nominating Committee are Tom Hedelius (Chairman of the Board), Bo Damberg (appointed by the Jan Wallander and Tom Hedelius Foundation), Håkan Sandberg (Committee Chairman - appointed by the Handelsbanken Pension Foundation, Handelsbanken Pension Fund and others), Ulf Lundahl (appointed by L E Lundbergföretagen) and Anders Nyberg (appointed by the SCA Pension Foundations and others).

-The Nominating Committee has proposed to the 2009 AGM that Boel Flodgren, Tom Hedelius, Finn Johnsson, Fredrik Lundberg, Sverker Martin-Löf, Lennart Nilsson and Anders Nyrén be re-elected as directors on the Board.
-In addition, the committee has proposed the new election of Olof Faxander, who is President and CEO of SSAB since 2006.
-Further, the Nominating Committee has proposed that Tom Hedelius be appointed as Chairman of the Board.
+The Nominating Committee has proposed to the 2010 AGM that Olof Faxander, Boel Flodgren, Finn Johnsson, Fredrik Lundberg, Sverker Martin-Löf, Lennart Nilsson and Anders Nyrén be re-elected as directors on the Board.
+Tom Hedelius, who has been a director since 1991 and Chairman of the Board since 2002, has decided to leave the Board.
+In addition, the Committee has proposed the new election of Hans Larsson (B.A. - born 1942), Chairman of Handelsbanken, Nobia and Attendo, among others.
+Hans Larsson is a former CEO of Nordstjernan, Esselte and Swedish Match.
+The Nominating Committee proposes that Sverker Martin-Löf be appointed as Chairman of the Board.